vosen/zluda_website/content/contribute/zluda_trace.md

 add
 ```

-zluda_dump creates a new directory for each run, based on the name of
+zluda_trace creates a new directory for each run, based on the name of
 the command.
 If the `add` directory already existed, it'd create an `add_1`
 directory, and so on.
 Next, let's look at that newly-created directory: